jyutzler/Bridge-Systems/system.md

    * 3♣ = club suit.
    * 3♦ = diamond suit.

+The strength is either weak or very strong/distributional.
+(Any subsequent bid by the cuebidder shows extra strength or distribution.)
+With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.
 ### Doubles
 A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).
+However, advancer may pull the double with undisclosed length.

 A below-game jump response to a takeout double is invitational.
 To force, responder cuebids opener’s suit.